mwahaj36/Pocket-Pokedex/README.md

 # Pocket Pokedex

-A lightweight and stylish desktop app built with **Python** and **PyQt5** that lets you search for any Pokémon using the [PokeAPI](https://pokeapi.co/).
+A lightweight desktop app built with **Python** and **PyQt5** that lets you search for any Pokémon using the [PokeAPI](https://pokeapi.co/).
 Displays Pokémon stats, types, and official sprite images in a neat, responsive interface.

 <br>